HERITAGE MATCHING FUND PROGRAM

 Scholarships in the minimum amount of $1K will be awarded from the organization's Heritage Perpetual Matching Fund.
 Please note that in accordance with the uniform Management of Institutional Funds Act, (UMIFA), a 3.5% "Spend Rate" has been established by the Foundation's Board of Governors.
 This means that in order to preserve and grow your principal, only 3.5% of the gross amount in your fund will be awarded each year regardless of the actual return on the portfolio.

 HOW WILL IT BE PAID OUT?

 For Freshmen recipients, the scholarship will be paid out in a one-year grant if the organization's scholarship fund earns less than $2K per year; if the fund earns from $2K to less than $4K, the scholarship will be paid out in a two-year grant; and if the fund earns $4K or more, the scholarship will be paid out in a four-year grant.
-For upperclassman or graduate student applicants, awards will be paid out in a one time, one-year grant.
+For upperclassman or graduate recipients, the scholarship will be paid out in equal parts over the remaining upperclassman years.

 100% of your donation goes directly to the scholarship funds.
 This is a very easy and effective way to keep the name of your Unit and or Veteran Organization alive in perpetuity.